Best Company for UK Holiday Home Rentals

 Full Description

-Mercia House is a striking medieval property in the heart of popular Winchcombe.
+Mercia House is a striking medieval property in the heart of the Cotswold village of Winchcombe.
 The original part of the house dates back to the 16th century and you will find exposed beams and stone walls.
-It has a quirky layout and lends itself to family groups with a spacious open plan living area and plenty of space to spread out and relax in.
+It has a quirky layout set over three floors with a stairway bridge and mezzanine landing.

 Ground Floor

-Sitting Room:
+Sitting Room

 This historic room features an inglenook fireplace, with a woodburner, beautiful parquet flooring, and exposed original oak beams.
 It is furnished with a two-seater sofa and two beautiful leather “bucket” chairs, while a resplendent chess table is laid up ready for a game and a long case clock watches silently over the scene.
 This room was originally the servants’ quarters, where they would have cooked extravagant meals in the large fireplace, which would have also heated their masters in the bedroom above.

-Utility Room:
+Utility Room

 The handy utility room is where the washer and dryer are located, as well as a sink and cupboards housing an iron and all the various appliances’ operating and maintenance manuals.